dkirkby/hb/README.md

 # House Boat Simulator

-A simple simulation of a 15' x 47' two-level houseboat with a 140 HP motor, similar to [this one](https://lakeshasta.com/houseboats/the-empress/).
+A simple simulation of a 15' x 47' two-level houseboat with a 140 HP motor, similar to this one:

 ## Instructions